assidik12/BlinkLink-Iot/README.md

    - Watch the terminal for logs on face detection, authentication, and device control.

 3. **Interact with IoT Devices:**
-   - Use configured eye blink gestures to control connected IoT devices (e.g., turn on lights, fans).
+   - Use configured eye blink gestures or voice commands to control connected IoT devices (e.g., turn on lights, fans).

 ---